VirtualityForSafety/VirtualityForSafety.github.io/README.md

 https://github.com/VirtualityForSafety

 ## Contact
-If you want to be a researcher
+If you want to have a great idea or a cup of coffee to share, send a mail to [Jinki Jung](mailto:your.jinki.jung@gmail.com)..

 #### Gitpage Template